Tritium radioluminescence: Uses

 These light sources are most often seen as "permanent" illumination for the hands of wristwatches intended for diving, nighttime, or combat use.
 They are also used in glowing novelty keychains and in self-illuminated exit signs.
 They are favored by the military for applications where a power source may not be available, such as for instrument dials in aircraft, compasses, and sights for weapons.
 In the case of solid tritium light sources, the tritium replaces some of the hydrogen atoms in the paint, which also contains a phosphor such as zinc sulfide.

 Tritium lights or beta lights were formerly used in fishing lures.
 Some flashlights have slots for tritium vials so that the flashlight can be easily located in the dark.

 Tritium is used to illuminate the iron sights of some small arms.
 The reticle on the SA80's optical SUSAT sight as well as the LPS 4x6° TIP2 telescopic sight of a PSL rifle, contains a small amount of tritium for the same effect as an example of tritium use on a rifle sight.
 The electrons emitted by the radioactive decay of the tritium cause phosphor to glow, thus providing a long-lasting (several years) and non-battery-powered firearms sight that is visible in dim lighting conditions.
-The tritium glow is not noticeable in bright conditions such as during daylight, however.
-As a result, some manufacturers have started to integrate fiber optic sights with tritium vials to provide bright, high-contrast firearms sights in both bright and dim conditions.
+The tritium glow is not noticeable in bright conditions such as during daylight, however; consequently some manufacturers have started to integrate fiber optic sights with tritium vials to provide bright, high-contrast firearms sights in both bright and dim conditions.

+In addition to its widespread use in watch dials and weapon sights, tritium has also found niche applications in the jewelry industry.
+Its self-illuminating properties allow it to glow continuously for years without requiring an external power source, making it suitable for glow-in-the-dark rings and other accessories.
+These pieces are especially favored in contexts where both aesthetics and low-light visibility are desired.